Fakhr al-Din Iraqi: Biography

 Of Persian stock, Iraqi was born in 1213/14 in the village of Komjan, close to Hamadan, one of the major cities of Persian Iraq.
 He was the son of a certain Buzurgmihr ibn Abd al-Ghaffar Jawaliqi, and belonged to a religious and well-read family.
 By the age of six, Iraqi had reportedly memorized the Quran.
 He was then educated in religious sciences, and was by the age of seventeen a teacher in a madrasa (religious school) in Hamadan.
 During one time when Iraqi, still at a young age, was teaching tafsir (interpretation of the Quran), a group of qalandars (wandering dervishes) attended his teaching session.
 They convinced him to abandon his teachings and join them in search for spiritual knowledge.

 They eventually went to the city of Multan in India, where Iraqi met Baha al-Din Zakariyya (died 1262), the leader of the Multani branch of the Suhrawardiyya, a Sufi order.
 Iraqi first became his disciple two years later, after wandering in India.
 He continued to stay as Baha al-Din's disciple for 25 years, eventually marrying the latter's daughter and having a son named Kabir al-Din.
 Following Baha al-Din's death in 1262, Iraqi succeeded him as the head of the order.
-However, he was soon forced to leave Multan due to the envy of Baha al-Din's son Sadr al-Din Arif and some of his disciples.
+However, due to the envy of Baha al-Din's son, Sadr al-Din Arif, and some of his disciples, he was shortly afterwards forced to leave Multan.